drghirlanda/alex/Manual.md

   sounds this field is ignored.
 Colors can either be named or given as an RGB triplet.
 As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadhseet software will do this for you).
+In the case of text, you can specify the background as well as the foreground color by writing the color in the form Color1+Color2, where Color1 will be foreground and Color2 the background.
+If no foreground or background color is given, the default set in Parameters.csv is used.

 - **XOffset** and **YOffset**: offsets from the center of the screen, in pixel.
 In the example, all stimuli are centered.